Start Here: OpenNebula Overview¶

 Before configuring multi-tenancy and defining the provisioning model of your cloud, we recommend you go through this introduction to the OpenNebula provisioning model.
 In a small installation with a few hosts, you can skip this guide and use OpenNebula without giving much thought to infrastructure partitioning and provisioning.
 But for medium and large deployments you will probably want to provide some level of isolation and structure.

 - Regarding the underlying infrastructure, OpenNebula provides complete functionality for the management of the physical hosts and clusters in the cloud.
 A Cluster is a group of Hosts that can have associated Datastores and Virtual Networks.

 - Last but not least, you can define VDCs (Virtual Data Center) as assignments of one or several user groups to a pool of physical resources.
-While clusters are used to group physical resources according to common characteristics such as networking topology or physical location, Virtual Data Centers (VDCs) allow to create “logical” pools of resources (which could belong to different clusters and cones) and allocate them to user groups.
+While clusters are used to group physical resources according to common characteristics such as networking topology or physical location, Virtual Data Centers (VDCs) allow creating “logical” pools of resources (which could belong to different clusters and zones) and allocate them to user groups.

 4.2.
 Manage Virtual Resources¶

 Now everything is ready for operation.
 OpenNebula provides full control to manage virtual resources.